qgis/QGIS-Documentation/source/docs/training_manual/rasters/terrain_analysis.rst

 depending on the layer, pixel numbers will represent elevation, aspect or slope values.

-How can we query the raster layer to now the value of a single pixel?
+How can we query the raster layer to know the value of a single pixel?
 We can use the |identify| button to extract this information.

 Select the tool from the upper toolbar and click on a random location of the